 Vivaldi wrote so much stuff that I’m not surprised I couldn’t identify this violin concerto.
 We are very far out of my wheelhouse with this one.

-But no one was able to tackle Mystery Tracks A and D yet.
+But no one was able to tackle Mystery Tunes A and D yet.

 Step 3: Ask nerdy friends.